blueberry crumble pie

 Can I make this blueberry crumble pie recipe with store-bought gluten-free pie crust?

 Yes, absolutely!
 But note that the filling itself is not actually gluten-free.
-The crumble uses all-purpose flour.
+The crumble uses all-purpose flour (though I provide some help above on replacing the all-purpose flour with a gluten free flour).

 slices of blueberry crumble pie